dataflint/spark/README.md

-# spark-dev-tool
+# DataFlint spark

-This is a dev tool for spark
+DataFlint is a observability and visibility tool for Apache Spark

 ## build instructions